-Some of the more frequently overlooked (and therefore dangerous) limitation periods include: i) the limitation period set out in section 38(3) of the Trustee Act which applies to certain claims brought by or against the estate of a deceased person; ii) the 6 month limitation period for dependent’s relief claims that is set out in section 61 of the Succession Law Reform Act; and iii) the one year limitation period set out in section 259.1 of the Insurance Act, which applies to “a proceeding against an insurer under a contract in respect of loss or damage to an automobile or its contents”.
+Some of the more frequently overlooked (and therefore dangerous) limitation periods include: i) the limitation period set out in section 38(3) of the Trustee Act, which applies to certain claims brought by or against the estate of a deceased person; ii) the 6 month limitation period for dependent’s relief claims that is set out in section 61 of the Succession Law Reform Act; and iii) the one year limitation period set out in section 259.1 of the Insurance Act, which applies to “a proceeding against an insurer under a contract in respect of loss or damage to an automobile or its contents”.

 Lawyers also need to watch out for limitation periods imposed by contracts.
 Such limitation periods tend to be fairly prevalent in standard form contracts including insurance policies and retainer agreements used by some professional firms (ie: large accounting firms).
 Contractually imposed limitation periods are also common in arbitration agreements.
-Notably, not all contractual limitation periods are enforceable (see Section 22 of the Limitations Act, 2002).

-2. Inappropriately relying on discoverability
+b) Inappropriately relying on discoverability

 Being that discoverability is a complicated concept, and that some limitation periods are not subject to discoverability, the safest course of action is to issue lawsuits early enough that there is no need to rely on discoverability.

-3. Assuming that the limitation period for a wrongful dismissal claim starts running as of the date that the employment ended
+c) Assuming that the limitation period for a wrongful dismissal claim starts running as of the date that the employment ended

 Wrongful dismissal, in my view, raises a particularly difficult issue in the limitation context since it is not a dismissal per se that is actionable but rather dismissal without reasonable notice or salary in lieu of such notice, that is actionable.
 Accordingly, the limitation period for an action for wrongful dismissal does not necessarily run from the date of actual dismissal.
 It is activated when the cause of action is discovered – that is, the date that the terminated employee knew or ought to have known that he was discharged without cause and without notice or pay in lieu of notice and that a proceeding would be an appropriate way to get redress.
 The date of discovery may be later than the date of dismissal.